Continuing Education Activity

-Physical growth is a process with its trajectory inching towards the attainment of a fully developed adult form.
+Physical growth is a process with its trajectory inching towards attaining a fully developed adult form.
 Stunted growth in children indicates either genetic dysfunctions or inadequate nutritional fulfillment.
-Early detection of such conditions through the regular monitoring of growth indicators such as height and body weight can diagnose these at an early stage leading to modifications in the dietary needs of the child.
-This results in “catch up” growth in the child.
+Early detection of such conditions through the regular monitoring of growth indicators such as height and body weight can diagnose these conditions at an early stage leading to early modifications and treatments.
+In some cases, this may result in “catch-up” growth in the child.
 Height measurement in adults fulfills a similar function by indicating the physical health status of individuals.
-This presents as the basis for selection into sports and certain professions.
+In older adults, it can identify those at risk for osteoporosis and fractures.

 - Measuring tape